Table of Contents

 Low-Potency Opioid Analgesics

-Non-Steroid Anti-Inflammatories (NSAIDs)
+Non-Steroid Anti-Inflammatory Drugs (NSAIDs)

-- ASA and others of same class
+- ASA and other drugs of the same class

-- Analgesia by reducing prostaglandin synthesis
+- Analgesia via reduced prostaglandin synthesis

 - Directly inhibit the release of prostaglandins in the dorsal horn

 - Acetaminophen—reduces central prostaglandin synthesis—no real anti-inflammatory effect — no renal effects—overdose can cause acute liver failure